Dog biscuit: History

+William Blackwood's Agriculturalist's Notebook from 1841 explains that in southern England, sporting dogs were given dog biscuits rather than barley meal.
+According to Blackwood, barley meal is not sufficient for a dog's diet without bones, as dogs gnaw and have stomachs which are designed for animal product.
+Small families often could not obtain enough meat and bones, which could lead to ailments, especially coupled with lack of exercise from being chained.
+A bag of dog biscuits, available for five shillings, would be a sufficient substitute for a yard dog during the year.
+They were made of "coarse, yet clean and wholesome flour", inferior to a sailors' biscuit.
+They were to be soaked in water or pot liquor for an hour or two.
+If there was no meat, dripping or lard would be added to it while softening.

 In later years, dog biscuits began to be made of meat products and were sometimes treated as synonymous with dog food.
 In 1871, an ad appeared in Cassell's Illustrated Almanac for "SLATER'S MEAT BISCUIT FOR DOGS - Contains vegetable substances and about 25 per cent of Prepared Meat.
 It gives Dogs endurance, and without any other food will keep them in fine working condition."